Open source maps

 We use these maps when there is no bespoke OCAD map for an area- so every where except certain parts of Taunton.
 They are produced from open source mapping data.
 This article explains the difference in the specification of the two types of map used.

 The two map excerpts pictured show the same part of Pyrland, Taunton.
 One is mapped in OCAD and the other is in Open Orienteering Maps ("O-Maps").

-Traditionally, maps have been produced in OCAD, to a high specification, displaying individual trees, accurate road widths and on some maps individual buildings are shown.
+Traditionally, maps have been produced in OCAD, to a high specification, displaying individual trees, accurate road widths and on some maps individual buildings and pavements are shown.

 Open Orienteering Maps

 O-Maps obtains its data on a nightly feed from Open Street Maps ("Street Maps").
 Street Maps is a global open-source mapping project with a whole variety of contributors.